adriengcql/lakefire/README.md

     button.btn-light(title='title') Done
 ```

-## Build in live data connection
+## Built in live data connection

-Stop fighting with REST endpoint, data fetching is made simplier
-- Socket connection to fetch data in Mongo via Moongoose : live data without effort
+- Socket connection to fetch data in Mongo via Moongoose: live data without effort
-- Simple request syntax on client side : get only the data you need, no less, no more (fields are compiled automatically)
+- Simple request syntax on client side: get only the data you need, no less, no more (fields are compiled automatically)
 - Powerful cache and request building to get your data faster

 ```